 Treble and Bass controls: These DSP based controls are built-in to the decoder hardware.
 You can adjust the knee frequencies and the amount of boost for each.
 These controls only work at lower audio output levels (below -15dB for full effect).
 Because operating the decoder output at a lower level can result in increased noise (due to the low level needing to be amplified more downstream), you should decide if the advantages of using the tone controls is worth any noise penalty that you might face.

-Receive Audio Hardware:
+Receive Audio hardware:

-SiteSentry2's with the streaming option gives you an active, unbalanced, output from the streaming engine.
+WAM-2's with the streaming option have an active, balanced, output from the streaming engine.
+The audio output level is controlled digitally from the Web interface.